Rachel Morin’s homicide probed as sister says she ‘did not go willingly’

 In an update, Rebekah asked for anyone with information to notify law enforcement to “get justice for my sister, her children, her mother and all her siblings”.

-On social media, Rachel Morin posted photos of herself working out at the gym, at the beach and spending time with friends.
+On social media, Rachel Morin posted touching photos with her children, selfies at the gym and spending time with friends.

+“Rachel was so unabashedly herself: witty and genuine, brilliant, daring, and headstrong.
+Her spirit would light up the room and her smile was contagious,” her best friend Claudia Brown wrote in a Facebook post after her death.

+Ms Morin had worked as a model, and appeared on the cover of Owl Magazine, Harford Community College’s student publication, where her brother John Morin worked as a technical director.

+In 2018, she shared photographs from a trip to New Zealand to visit John, who was working as a photographer in the town of Whakatane.

-In a post in February, she shared a foreboding quote to her Facebook page: “Risk can be dangerous, but routine can be deadly.
+In a post in February, Ms Morin shared a foreboding quote to her Facebook page: “Risk can be dangerous, but routine can be deadly.
 Comfort has killed more dreams than daring ever did.”

+Ms Morin also started her own cleaning business, East Coast Cleaners, in 2019, according to Open Corporates.

 On 1 August, Ms Morin and Mr Tobin shared news of their relationship on Facebook.